zhehaowang/icn-tutorial-app/README.md

 function onUserJoin(from, time, msg, verified, name, session, seqNo)
 ```

-On user leave callback method, called when a user leaves, or does not update heartbeat for given ammount of time, not verified.
+**onUserLeave** callback method, called when a user leaves, or does not update heartbeat for given ammount of time, not verified.
+Passed to FireChat in constructor.

 ```javascript
 /**